 Receivables for goods and services, which have 30 days terms, are recognised at the nominal amounts due less any allowance due to expected credit losses at each reporting date.
-A provision matrix that is based on historic credit losses experience, adjusted for forward-looking factors specific to the debtors and the economic environment has been established i) Financial assets - Initial recognition and measurement (continued)
+A provision matrix that is based on historic credit losses experience, adjusted for forward-looking factors specific to the debtors and the economic environment has been established.